adeen-s/metaphoto-test/README.md

 ## API Endpoints

-The app includes a simple API server that enriches photo data with album and user information:
+The app includes a TypeScript-based API that enriches photo data with album and user information:

 - `GET /externalapi/photos/:id` - Get a single photo with details
 - `GET /externalapi/photos` - Get photos with filtering and pagination
+- `GET /externalapi/health` - Health check endpoint

 ## Tech Stack